camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 Set up the database
 -------------------

-Any c2cgeoportal application requires a PostgreSQL/PostGIS database.
+Every c2cgeoportal application requires a PostgreSQL/PostGIS database.
 The application works with its own tables, which store users, layers, etc. These tables are located in a specific schema of the database.